0

 Cain's Amusements, 1980s.

-Photo © George Wilson.
+Photo © George Wilson, all rights reserved.

 The George Wilson Collection

-“I have exhibited my work locally several times, including ‘Postcards from the Coast.’
-This exhibition showcased color digital postcard prints that challenged traditional concepts of the seaside.
-A few years ago, an unexpected interest arose in my collection of arcade photographs as a result of a chance encounter between two friends.
-Eventually, my archive of more than 400 images, known as ‘The George Wilson Collection,’ was accepted into the SEAS (South East Archive of Digital Photography).”
+“I have shown my work locally a few times, including Postcards from the Coast, a series of colour digital postcard prints that played with familiar ideas of the British seaside.
+A few years ago, interest in my earlier photographs from the arcade picked up again after a chance conversation between two friends.
+From there, things moved forward and my archive of more than four hundred images was accepted into the South East Archive of Seaside Photography, where it is now held as The George Wilson Collection.”

 Cain's Amusement Arcade.
 Herne Bay, 1980s.